dkanunik/c-lab-data-structures/binary-tree/README.md

 - clear - Clear all nodes from the binary tree while keeping the structure intact.
 - remove - Remove a node with a given value from the binary tree.
 - is_empty - Check if the binary tree is empty.
-- tree_search - Check if a node with a given value is in the binary tree.
+- search - Check if a node with a given value is in the binary tree.
-- tree_traverse_preorder: Traverse the binary tree in preorder (root, left, right) and perform an operation on each node.
+- traverse_preorder - Traverse the binary tree in preorder (root, left, right) and perform an operation on each node.
-- tree_traverse_inorder: Traverse the binary tree in inorder (left, root, right) and perform an operation on each node.
+- traverse_inorder - Traverse the binary tree in inorder (left, root, right) and perform an operation on each node.
 - ...

 _is under construction..._